Brief: Listening to music in Linux terminal? Why not? Nothing is impossible when it comes to Linux terminal.

 Next, you can go back to the main screen by pressing 1 or you can also press 2 to get a simple library view which may not look as good as the main library view.

 Whenever you’re navigating for a music or file, simply press ENTER to play it.

 For basic navigation, you can press C to pause/unpause and use the arrow button to seek by 10 seconds.

 If you want to explore more about its usage — how to manage the queue, add a playlist, and customizations, you just have to type in:

 This will show you a basic tutorial for using cmus.
 For further details, try:

-If you are used to scrobble musics, it’s totally possible in cmus.
+If you are used to scrobbling musics, it’s totally possible in cmus.
 As I’ve said before, cmus is extensible.
-The are multiple scripts for this purpose.
+There are multiple scripts for this purpose.
 You will find some of them listed here in cmus Wiki.
 I’ve tried many of them.
 And I will suggest you to use cmusfm without any doubt.
 It supports scrobbing to both Last.fm and Libre.fm.